fly-apps/safe-ecto-migrations/README.md

 ### GOOD ✅

 Instead, have Postgres create the index concurrently which does not block reads.
-You will need to disable the migration transactions to use CONCURRENTLY.
+You will need to disable the migration transactions to use `CONCURRENTLY`.

 ```elixir
 @disable_ddl_transaction true